cdapio/cdap/docs/developer-guide/source/examples/pageViewAnalytics.rst

 expresses methods that can perform valuable operations, such as counting and tabulating results based on the Dataset's knowledge of its underlying data.

-Data from a log will be sent to the Continuuity Reactor by an external script *inject-log* to the *logEventStream*.
+Data from a log will be sent to the Cask Data Application Platform by an external script *inject-log* to the *logEventStream*.
 Each entry of the log data—a page view—has two items of interest: the referrer page URI (which is sometimes blank) and the requested page URI.
 Together these two tell us which pages are requesting a particular page.